dpiegdon/tiny-temp-humidity-sensor/README.md

 So this firmware is mostly an exercise in UART, i2c, AVR timers and sleep modes, and coding in constrained spaces.

-The original puprose was to connect this to a 433MHz transmitter and scatter solar-powered sensors like this in the house, thus gaining a RF-based temperatur sensor network.
+The original purpose was to connect this to a 433MHz transmitter and scatter solar-powered sensors like this in the house, thus gaining an RF-based temperatur sensor network.
 However, the 433MHz transceivers I obtained seem to be rather unreliable.
 Also I assume that solar power might not be enough to yield good measurement frequencies.
 If you want to do something like this, I suggest: